BioJulia/BioMakie.jl/docs/src/index.md

 meshfig, ax, plt = meshscatter(cords; show_axis = false, resolution = (800,600))
 ````

-We could also have created the `Figure` first and then plotted onto it.
+You can also create the `Figure` first and then plot onto it.

 ````@example usage
 fig = Figure(resolution = (800,600))